airbr/golang-hugo-blog/content/urls/index.md

    - Web Standards
 ---

-> ### Sometimes the best thing that ever happens on the web is someone trustworthy sharing a hyperlink with a brief description or introduction.
+> ### Sometimes the best thing that ever happens on the web is when someone trustworthy shares a hyperlink with a brief description or introduction.
 It is still one way to enter another world.
 One click and you can be transported to whole new domain, literally and figuratively.

 ### These are some hyperlinks, with a *brief* description.